How long will my money last?

 • Travel

 We know that’s a lot of math and guesswork.
-To make it easier for you, we’ve created the Jackson Retirement Expense and Income Calculator.
+Again, to make it easier for you, try our free Retirement Expense and Income Calculator.
 Enter your specifics to find out if your projected monthly retirement income will meet your projected monthly outflow and, if there’s a gap, how much it could be.
-It’s a good idea to review this information with your financial professional to ensure you’ve got all the basics covered.
+It’s a good idea to bring this report when you meet with a financial professional.

 Fortunately, if you don’t like the estimate you get, there are options you can consider: